raspberry-pi-sudo

 Finally, of course, you shouldn’t do anything in others’ accounts that you wouldn’t want done in yours.

-That’s it for the post about users, super users, and the use of the almost indispensable ‘sudo’ application.
-From here on, we’ll use ‘sudo’ frequently, and you’ll soon get used to it.
+With this, we have covered the basics about users, super users, and the use of the almost indispensable sudo application.
+From here on we will use it often, and you will soon get used to seeing it in front of many commands.

 In the following posts, we’ll see user and password management, and user group management, two fundamental aspects for maintaining our system’s security.